Utah Administrative Code

 (5) A person may not kill or remove wildlife caught in any trapping device, except:

-(a) the owner who must possess a valid permit, license or tag(s) for the species that has been captured;
+(a) the owner of the trapping device who possesses the permit, license, tag, or legal authorization required for the species that is captured;

 (b) a peace officer in the performance of their duties;